- Why is medical data hunted?

 HIPAA Security Rule

-The Security Rules govern how ePHI should be appropriately used, kept, and transmitted and what are the ways to ensure the protection, confidentiality, and security of data.
-Because reasons for violations of the security can be different, special safeguards are serving as guides to understanding all levels of security management process:
+The Security Rules govern how ePHI should be appropriately used, kept, and transmitted.
+And, what are the ways to ensure the protection, confidentiality, and security of information technology data?
+Because reasons for violations of the security can be different, special safeguards are serving as guides to understanding all levels of the security management process:

 - Administrative safeguards

 HIPAA Privacy rules refer to PHI integrity and correct on-time disclosure to legal patients.
 The HIPAA Security Rule refers to the protection of electronic PHI that is stored and transmitted by digital devices and across networks.
 Besides, you’ll meet Addressable safeguards that presuppose a certain amount of flexibility for covered entities.
 And, business associates, who can develop alternative ways to cover the safeguard rules on condition each and every alternative is properly documented.